Intel VTune

 Compile the application in the normal way, and run a batch job in exclusive mode to ensure the node is not shared with other jobs.
 An example is given below.

-Collection of performance data is based on a collect
+Collection of performance data is based on a collect option, which

 defines which set of hardware counters are monitered in a given run.
 As